 Submissions will be judged according to the literary significance of the original and the success of the translation in recreating the literary artistry of the original.
 While the IPTA is primarily intended to recognize the translation of contemporary works, re-translations or first-time translations of important older works will also be seriously considered.

 Submissions are accepted beginning in January each year.
-Submissions opened January 19, 2021, and the deadline for nominating books published in 2020 is April 19, 2021.
+Submissions opened January 19, 2021, and the deadline for nominating books published in 2020 was April 19, 2021.

 How to Submit: